aqandrew/dawneraq.github.io/_posts/2017-12-8-lune-cardboard.md

 In my finest piece of double-dipped semester projects to date, I present Lune, a Google Cardboard viewer for a fully illuminated 3D model of the Moon.

+Semester project requirements:

-- Computer Graphics: Something at least vaguely related to computer graphics?
-Check.
+- ☑️ **Computer Graphics:** Something at least vaguely related to computer graphics?
-- Earth & Sky: An original piece of work that addresses an astronomical theme in a creative way?
-Check.
+- ️️️☑️️ **Earth & Sky:** An original piece of work that addresses an astronomical theme in a creative way

 The transcript of the video above is [here](https://github.com/dawneraq/Lune/blob/master/CG-presentation.md), for more of an overview.
 Basically, I wanted to play around with the free Cardboard I got from my summer internship at AT&T. [Chrome Experiments](https://vr.chromeexperiments.com/) has some nice starter code that provides device orientation controls for the 3D scene's camera, and a split screen rendering with barrel distortion that'll make your scene Cardboard compatible.